valet-customers/labs/azure_devops/valet-migrate-lab.md

 # Migrate an Azure DevOps pipeline to GitHub Actions
 In this lab, you will use the Valet `migrate` command to migrate an Azure DevOps pipeline to GitHub Actions.
+The `migrate` subcommand can be used to convert a pipeline to its GitHub Actions equivalent and then create a pull request with the contents.

 ## Prerequisites